Strong SDP based bounds on the cutwidth of a graph: Algorithms

 For that purpose, the first column $x$ of $\bar{X}$ is considered, without its first element (equal to $1$ by definition of $\bar{X}$).
 So $x = (x_{ij})_{1\leq i < j \leq n}$ is a vector of size $\binom{n}{2}$, with entries between $0$ and $1$.
 For any $i \in V= \set{1, 2, \dots, n}$, we compute the relative position $p_i$ of vertex $i$ as For any vector $x \in \LOn \cap \set{0,1}^{\binom{n}{2}}$ encoding a linear ordering $\pi$, $p_i$ is equal to the number of vertices before the vertex $i$ in $\pi$, i.e., to the position of $i$ in the linear ordering.
 In the general case of a vector $x$ obtained from the SDP relaxation~\eqref{SDP_init} (with or without added cuts), and not necessarily feasible for the MCP, the $p_i$ are first sorted in ascending order: let $(i_1, \ldots, i_n)$ be an ordering of $V$ such that $p_{i_{1}} \leq p_{i_{2}} \leq \ldots \leq p_{i_{n}}$.
 A linear ordering $\pi$ can then be retrieved by assigning to each vertex $i$ the position of $p_i$ in the sorted list, so $\pi(i_1) = 1, \pi(i_2) = 2, \ldots, \pi(i_n) = n$.
 The pseudocode of this algorithm can be found in Algorithm~\ref{alg:UB}.

-This provides a feasible linear ordering for the MCP, which we obtained directly from a feasible SDP solution.
+This algorithm provides a feasible linear ordering for the MCP, which we obtained directly from a feasible SDP solution.
 Thus, the cutwidth of this ordering is an upper bound for the MCP.
 This upper bound is then improved by running a simulated annealing heuristic, that uses the obtained feasible solution as starting solution.
+In this heuristic, random neighbors of the current feasible ordering are obtained by swapping at random two vertices of the ordering, using the function \textit{random\_neighbor\_ordering}().
+This function takes as argument the current feasible solution, as well as the list of already visited orderings, to ensure that no ordering is considered more than once in the algorithm.
+The cutwidth of an ordering in a given graph is computed via the function \textit{cutwidth}().
+The pseudocode of the heuristic can be found in Algorithm~\ref{alg:SA_UB}.

 \RestyleAlgo{ruled}